 Perhaps the most famous of McLaren Vale’s cellar doors, d’Arenberg Cube is a unique five-storey building which houses a wine inhalation room, a virtual fermenter, a 360-degree video room, several bars, a fine-dining restaurant and tasting rooms on the top floor.
 The design was inspired by the complexities and puzzles of wine-making.
 There’s also a 19th-century homestead that houses another exceptional restaurant overlooking the lovely gardens.

 d’Arenberg Cube tasting fee: $15 per person redeemable with two bottles or more purchased.
-This includes a self-guided tour to the Alternate Realities Museum.
+This includes a self-guided tour of the Alternate Realities Museum.
 Entry is free for guests dining at the restaurants.

 Hit the beach!